cnut1648/dotfiles/README.md

 Run i3+plasma (match in heaven) by [this repo](https://github.com/heckelson/i3-and-kde-plasma).
 Using `Option 2: New XSession` regardless of plasma version so that can switch between plasma and i3 easily.

+If there are some issues, use pure `i3` login session to debug.

 ## Step 4.

 Install all required softwares.